marcoslar/belbo/README.txt

 Install it via:
     go install github.com/lessmarcos/belbo

 The binary (belbo) is installed in your $GOPATH/bin directory.
-Run it as:
+Use it:

     me@localhost:~/my-blog$ belbo